Language & Culture Center for Deaf Studies at Ohlone College

 The Deaf Studies Division engages in partnerships that enhance the learning experiences of our students.

-In April 2005, Japanese American Signers Society and the Ohlone Community College District, entered into a Partnership Agreement.
+In April 2005, Japanese American Signers Society (JASS) and the Ohlone Community College District, entered into a Partnership Agreement.
 In March of 2007, Ohlone and JASS formalized a joint Implementation Agreement (PDF).
 This Agreement calls for mutual cooperation, and student and faculty exchange, in a number of important areas.
 It is also supported by the generous assistance of the Nippon Foundation.

 In February 2007, faculty representatives from Ohlone Deaf Studies Division went to Stockholm to provide training to faculty of Sodertorns Folkhogskola on how to teach Deaf culture effectively.
 In February 2008, officials of Sodertorns Folkhogskola provided consultation to the members of Ohlone’s Deaf Studies Division the state of the art techniques of teaching and preparing future interpreters.
 In the spirit of continued friendship, international goodwill and mutual interest, the Interpreter Preparation Programs at Sodertorns Folkhogskola and Ohlone Community College District have developed an Implementation Agreement (PDF) to formalize a sister program relationship.